Hamada Shaqoura: Gaza war

 During the Gaza war, Shaqoura was displaced from his home in northern Gaza to refugee camps in the south.
 His house and recording studio were destroyed.
 Food, gas, and potable water were very limited due to the intensification of the Israeli blockade and their attacks on sanitation infrastructure.
 After several months, he grew tired of his meals based on aid packages and resolved to cook more creatively.

 In conjunction with aid organizations like Watermelon Relief, Shaqoura began cooking large batches of food for displaced children and posting videos of the process on social media.
 Based largely on canned food from aid packages, Shaqoura cooked dishes like chicken curry, pizza wraps, burgers, tacos, and caramel apples.
 He improvised meals with whatever ingredients he could find, like pizza crust from tortillas and mayonnaise from milk, cheese, and vinegar.
 Shaqoura is known for cooking while frowning at the camera without speaking in his videos.
 He says his facial expression represents how he and Palestinians feel about the conditions in Gaza, telling CBS News: "The situation does not call for smiling.
 What you see on screen will never show you how hard life is here."
 His videos include footage of Shaqoura distributing food to smiling children, who often respond by saying: "zaki", which means "delicious" in Palestinian Arabic.
 Shaqoura has stated that his motivation was to bring joy to children by recreating their favorite dishes and offering them some variety in their diet.
 He has also stated that he wanted to show Palestinian resilience through his videos.

 Israel instituted a total blockade of Gaza in March 2025, making it more difficult for Shaqoura to access food and forcing Watermelon Relief to close its kitchen.
-Due to the ensuing Gaza Strip Famine and Israeli attacks on aid distribution sites, Shaqoura is unable to cook large batches of food and no longer posts cooking videos.
+Due to the ensuing Gaza Strip Famine and Israeli attacks on aid distribution sites, Shaqoura was unable to cook large batches of food and did not post cooking videos for several months.
 Children are especially vulnerable to the impacts of war.
 In 2024, an estimated 90% of children in Gaza were experiencing severe food insecurity.
 By July 2025, 16.5% of children under 5 in Gaza City were suffering from acute malnutrition.

-Shaqoura has stated that he typically eats bread twice a week.
-As of July 2025, he stated that he is helping to deliver drinking water in hard to reach areas.
-In his Time essay, "I Can No Longer Feed Kids in Gaza", and his The Drift essay, "The Silence in My Kitchen", Shaqoura wrote about the starvation in Gaza and encountering children on the street who ask him when he will cook again.
+Shaqoura stated that he typically ate bread twice a week.
+In July 2025, he stated that he was helping to deliver drinking water in hard to reach areas.
+In his Time essay, "I Can No Longer Feed Kids in Gaza", and his The Drift essay, "The Silence in My Kitchen", Shaqoura wrote about the starvation in Gaza and encountering children on the street who asked him when he would cook again.

+By October 2025, access to food had improved in Gaza and he resumed cooking and posting videos.